-The BSW Wellbeing Matters team provide caring and compassionate support to health and social care staff in BaNES, Swindon and Wiltshire.
-The team are one of 40 new services funded by NHS England and offer confidential and impartial advice and support to help staff wellbeing.
+The BSW Wellbeing Matters team provide caring and compassionate support to health and social care staff in Bath and North East Somerset, Swindon and Wiltshire (BSW).

 Providing support to individuals

-If you are looking for support or advice, the team offer a confidential, one-to-one assessment of your needs.
-From this assessment a plan will be created to agree next steps, which could be helping you access appropriate support or resources, or a brief one-to-one intervention with the team based on the difficulties you are experiencing.
-To access this you can refer yourself via our email or phone number.
+If you're looking for advice or support, we offer a confidential one-to-one assessment of your needs.
+From this assessment a plan will be created to agree next steps, which could be helping you to access appropriate support or resources, or a brief intervention with us based on the difficulties you are experiencing.

 Helping whole teams